Be Part of the Winter Backpacking Team

 Necessary Gear and Redundancy

 Some types of gear are required.
-Along with the usual ten essentials, you must have mountain terrain snowshoes, trekking poles with snow baskets, boots suitable for snowshoes, layers, 5+ R-value under your sleeping bag (two air mattresses are recommended, one air, one foam, or two foam), and usually a 10-degree, 0-degree, or warmer sleeping bad.
+Along with the usual ten essentials upgraded for cold weather, you must have mountain terrain snowshoes, trekking poles with snow baskets, boots suitable for snowshoes, layers, 5+ R-value under your sleeping bag (two air mattresses are recommended, one air, one foam, or two foam), and usually a 15-degree, 0-degree, or warmer sleeping bad.
+If high wind is a potentiality in the forecast, bring goggles, balaclava, hardshell clothing, and heavier gloves.
 Everyone is expected to arrive self-sufficient.
 If you bring a heavy tent, expect to carry it yourself.
 Redundancy adds safety.
 If, for example, someone’s air mattress fails, someone else can give up a foam mattress.
-If a stove fails, some one else can share.
+If a stove fails, someone else can share.

 You will need to adjust your gear based on circumstances.
 Late winter is different from early winter.
 The days are longer and sunnier and you must be prepared to avoid severe sunburns and snow blindness.